Memmy-App/memmy/README.md

 # memmy - An iOS and Android client for Lemmy

 An Apollo-inspired iOS and Android client for using [Lemmy](https://github.com/LemmyNet/lemmy), a federated link aggregator.
+Heavly influenced and inspired by Apollo for Reddit.
+Thanks [Christian](https://github.com/christianselig).

 ## Work in Progress
 This is a work in progress and is not in a function state - yet.
 I intend to release builds on TestFlight starting in